Use it or Lose it – Carried Forward Super Contributions – FY25

 Should I Make Voluntary Repayments?

-Higher education debts (eg. HECS/HELP debts) that are unpaid on 1 June are automatically increased by indexation.
-Last year, we saw debts increased by an indexation rate of 7.1% (the highest indexation rate ever applied).
+Higher education debts (eg. HECS/HELP debts) that are unpaid on 1 June (and have been outstanding for 11 months) are automatically increased by an indexation rate.
+Previously, these debts have been increased by CPI.
+Last year, the application of CPI as the relevant indexation rate saw HECS debts increase by 7.1% last year – the highest indexation rate ever applied.

 Any reduction of the debt prior to this date will mean the amount of indexation will be lower (as the debt is lower).
 If you have an outstanding tax return that will reduce the debt, we recommend you lodge the return as soon as possible to ensure the payment from your tax return is applied.